 Last year, following a specific consultation with the profession we increased the maximum levy from £5,000 to £7,000.
-The full rate will only be levied where a firm has failed to comply with a statutory s17 notice as this creates additional cost.
-A number of waivers can be applied to the levy where a firm's approach helps to reduce the cost of the complaint.
+The additional £2,000 will only be levied where a firm has failed to comply with a statutory s17 notice.